 - get a business license with your locality

-- and get specific licenses and permits, depending on the type of business you are starting.
+- get any specific licenses and permits, depending on the type of business you are starting.
 For example, a food business will need a health permit.

 A sole proprietorship pays income taxes by completing a Schedule C and including this income on the owner's personal tax return.

-Schedule C lists all the income of your business and then all of the business expenses you can deduct.
-You can include home business expenses, if you operate your business from your home, and car expenses, if you drive for business purposes.
+Schedule C lists all the income of your business and then all of the business expenses you want to deduct.
+You can include home business expenses if you operate your business from your home, and car expenses if you drive for business purposes.

 The total net income from Schedule C is then entered on Line 12 of your Form 1040, along with income from other sources.

-Self-employment tax is calculated (based on the net income of your business) and added after the income tax is calculated.
-The income tax and self-employment tax are totaled for a total tax liability
+You'll calculate self-employment tax based on the net income of your business and add this after the income tax is calculated.
+The income tax and self-employment tax are totaled to arrive at your total tax liability.

 Sole proprietorship businesses must pay taxes in the same manner as other businesses.
 All of these taxes must be reported and paid at specific times and amounts.

-The sole proprietor designation is a high-level description used for federal income tax purposes - a sole proprietor pays income taxes on Schedule C, along with the individual tax return, as detailed above.
+The sole proprietor designation is a high-level description used for federal income tax purposes.
+It means that a sole proprietor pays income taxes on revenue shown on Schedule C, on their individual tax return, as detailed above.
 For example, a sole proprietor may produce and sell a product to customers and pay taxes on the sales proceeds.

 An independent contractor works for someone else and receives a 1099-MISC form (similar to a W-2 form for employees) showing income for the year.
 They will show their income from the 1099 form as self-employment income on Schedule C.